 Is Nutrisystem worth the investment?
 Price is one of the biggest considerations when considering any diet.
 It’s important to ask yourself whether the considerable time and money you put into a weight loss program is worthwhile.
 We’ll attempt to answer the question, “is Nutrisystem really worth it” by considering the following:

 Nutrisystem: Here’s What You Get

 In deciding whether Nutrisystem is worth the money, let’s first look at what you get for your money.
 First, you should know that there are four plan options.
 All plans include 4 meals per day including breakfast, lunch, dinner, and a snack.
 Men get those same 4 meals plus an extra snack each day, so their plans cost a bit more.
-All Nutrisystem plans start with Turbo Takeoff which includes bars and shakes for fast weight loss of up to 13 pounds in the first month.
+All Nutrisystem plans start with the Fresh Start program, which includes bars and shakes, and you’ll track everything on the NuMi app.

 Here are Nutrisystem’s four plan options: